Marin Pocket Listings – What Are They?

 How Do I Find Marin Pocket Listings?

-This is where my affiliation with the Marin Top Agent Network is a significant benefit in helping me find out about — and discretely advertise my own — Marin pocket listings.
+My affiliations with the Marin Top Agent Network, and access to Golden Gate Sotheby’s pocket listings and “coming soon” listings are a significant benefit in helping me find out about — and discretely advertise my own — Marin pocket listings.
 I am able to use the Top Agent network tools at my disposal to quietly inform other top agents in the area of my pocket listings, and to ask about pocket listings when I have buyers who are not able to find anything that suits them on the open market.
 I would also suggest you bookmark my featured properties for sale page as I post “coming soon” and pocket listings there.